 Students who graduate mid-year remain accountable for the remainder of that school year only.
 Students who are discharged with anything other than a cohort-removing discharge or graduation are considered dropped out.
-Dropped-out students are accountable in the Progress Toward Graduation metrics through the end of the fourth year of high school.
-Students in non-diploma granting programs, such as YABC, GED, home/hospital instruction, or programs for incarcerated students, are also accountable through the end of the fourth year of high school.
-Dropped-out students and students in non-diploma granting programs become non-accountable in the Progress Toward Graduation metrics starting in year five of high school.
+Dropped-out students remain accountable for one year, or until the end of their sixth year of high school, whichever comes first.
+Students in non-diploma granting programs, such as Youth Adult Borough Center (YABC), high school equivalency diploma (formerly the GED), home/hospital instruction, or programs for incarcerated students, are also accountable through the end of the sixth year of high school.
+Dropped-out students and students in non-diploma granting programs are accountable for the same time period as dropped-out students.